K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 <img width="395" alt="Screenshot 2024-05-29 at 9 55 10 AM" src="https://github.com/K-Schriber/Unit-4-Comp-Sci/assets/142757998/d2a1ba31-bdd9-45b4-a58a-e2aa7d686928">

 ## Editing Comment
-The final part of the comments system is the editing comments which allows users to edit posted comments changing the contents of it.
-If the user clic
+The final part of the comments system is the editing comments which allows users to edit posted comments changing the contents of it Figure 8.
+To make sure users can only edit there own comment I utalize and If statement that checks if there is no comments or if the Comment_user_id is eqaul to the session ID in one of the equirments are met it returns to home page.
+The next if statment checks if the User sends a POST request to the program .
+If so the function updates the `comment` in the comment table with the updates and redirects the user back to the meme detail page.
+Else if it is a GET request then the the function and renders the html page for editing the comment Figure 9.
 ```.py
 def edit_comment(comment_id):